TL;DR

 For these, an engineer doing this weekly for years can save you a very painful Saturday.
 I have handled migrations as part of custom web application engagements and one-off fractional CTO calls.

 The approach scales.
-On the Cuez API optimization project I migrated from a slow managed host to a tuned cloud setup with zero customer-facing downtime during peak traffic hours.
+On the Cuez API optimisation project I migrated from a slow managed host to a tuned cloud setup with zero customer-facing downtime during peak traffic hours, and the API went from 3 seconds to 300ms.
 For more on how infrastructure affects speed, see the Imohub real estate portal case study (120k+ properties, sub-0.5s query response, 70% infrastructure cost reduction).
+The same care applied at a different scale on bolttech, the $1B+ unicorn where I led the payment service across 40+ providers with 99.9% uptime and zero post-launch critical bugs.
 Related reading: SaaS maintenance checklist and website maintenance costs.

 FAQ